Anugrahsr/v4/content/posts/FlipperZero-UPI-QR/index.md

 After some digging, I discovered that `.fap` files are essentially the `.apk` files of the Flipper Zero world.
 Mind blown! 🤯 Suddenly, the floodgates of possibilities opened up.
 I started brainstorming app ideas, frantically scribbling down concepts that could showcase the Flipper's capabilities.

 But here's the thing - **everything I thought of already existed**.
-Sub-GHz analyzers? ✅ RFID cloners? ✅ WiFi tools? ✅ It felt like I was late to the party!
+It felt like I was late to the party!

 ### The "Buy Me a Coffee" Inspiration